 Both Hattie Jacques and Joan Sims crusade through the blinkered men’s world of education with comments about beating the men at their own game and sorting out the school’s problem for the feminist course.

-Jacques’ wildly uncontrolled math’s mistress is the chief harridan of cane mad authority.
+Jacques’ wildly uncontrolled math’s mistress, Grace Short, is the chief harridan of cane mad authority.

-The film’s chief asset is an inspired tooth-and-nail battle of one-upmanship between Hawtrey’s music master and the flamboyant English master played by Kenneth Williams.
+The film’s chief asset is an inspired tooth-and-nail battle of one-upmanship between Hawtrey’s music master, Michael Bean, and the flamboyant English master Edwin Milton played by Kenneth Williams.

 Their tense relationship is strained even further through disagreements over the school play, Romeo and Juliet.

-The disastrous staging of the Bard forms the, by now standard, explosive Carry On, Ted Ray’s amazed and totally dumbfounded headmaster sinks deeper and deeper into his front-row seat and literally eats his handkerchief in embarrassment.
+The disastrous staging of the Bard forms the, by now standard, explosive Carry On, Ted Ray’s amazed and totally dumbfounded headmaster, William Wakefield, sinks deeper and deeper into his front-row seat and literally eats his handkerchief in embarrassment.

-The tear-jerking finale has the children’s bad behaviour explained away as a plan to distress the visiting school inspector and thus destroy Ted Ray’s dreams of leaving Maudlin Street School.
+The tear-jerking finale has the children’s bad behaviour explained away as a plan to distress the visiting school inspectors (Rosalind Knight and Leslie Phillips) and thus stop Wakefield from leaving Maudlin Street School.

 Teacher is a delightfully naive vision of the education system and was another top money earner for the Carry On stable.